zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/Pico W Lesson Plan/README.md

 ## [Basic Sensor Script.py](https://github.com/zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/blob/Master-Repo/Pico%20W%20Lesson%20Plan/Chapter%204%20(The%20Secrets%20of%20IoT)/Basic%20Sensor%20Script.py)<br>

-The MicroPython script reads temperature and  humidity readings from the DHT11 sensor.
+The MicroPython script reads temperature and  humidity readings from the DHT11 sensor. <br>
 These readings will be printed on the  MicroPython shell console

 ```